 When updating from Nexthink V6.16 or a previous version to V6.17 or above, the Appliance undertakes a process of content centralization, during which most of the content that was previously local to each Engine becomes shared by all Engines.
 The centralization of content offers users a unified experience across all Engines when connecting to them with the Finder, without the need to manually export and import content from one Engine to each other.

-If your appliances have access to the Internet, this is the recommended method to do the update from V6.5 or below.
-For V6.6 and above, prefer automatic updates.
-Follow the procedure below to update each appliance:
+If your appliances have access to the Internet, this is the recommended method to update Nexthink whenever automatic updates are not enabled:

-- Log in to the Web Console of the Appliance as administrator.
+- Log in to the Web Console of the Appliance to update as administrator.
 In your browser, type the URL https://<appliance.dns.or.ip>:99.

 - Optional: Click the circular arrows in the Last check for update row to see if there is a new system update or any update of the installed Nexthink components: Portal, Engine or Web Console.
 If there is any update available, it is displayed in the cell on the right hand side.
 For each released component, find here a direct link to its release notes.

 - Optional: Check the box Enable of the Automatic update row to get the updates from the Nexthink repository as soon as they are published.